filewatcher/filewatcher/README.md

 end
 ```

 Start, pause, resume, stop, and finalize a running watch.
-This is particularly
-useful when the update block takes a while to process each file (e.g. sending
+This is particularly useful when the update block takes a while to process each file
-over the network)
+(e.g. sending over the network).

 ```ruby
 filewatcher = Filewatcher.new(['*.rb'])